urbit/docs/tutorials/arvo/gall.md

 `+https://api.github.com/user` and get a response indicating who you're logged in as.

-Some drivers a slightly more complicated.
-For example, Github's access token's don't expire, but that's not the case for all service.
+Some drivers are slightly more complicated.
+For example, Github's access token's don't expire, but that's not the case for all services.
 The googleapis driver shows the flow when the access token can expire.
 Twitter uses OAuth1, for which we have another library.